 Having shown off the WinPhone 5.0 at IFA a couple of months ago, Trekstor has now decided to throw its consumer future over to Indiegogo, with a project goal of 500,000 Euros.
 See below for details, quotes and an exclusive interview with the company.

 Recent News - General - Page 5

-There has been another significant update to AAWP's own (ahem) much praised application for Windows 10 Mobile.
+There has been another significant update to AAWP's own (ahem) much praised UWP application for Windows 10 Mobile.
 AAWP Universal v1.6 adds full 'Read Later' and 'My articles' functions, plus searching is now all within the application.
-Thanks (a million) as always to Joe Blumenow, the developer.
+Thanks (a million) as always to Joe Blumenow..